 You may return to regular activities of daily living, including driving, work, school, exercise, etc. However, it will be necessary to increase your fluid intake to aid the elimination of the radioisotope from your body.
 The goal is to urinate twice in the two hours following the injection.
 The technologist will also provide discharge instructions.

 When will I get the results of my brain scan?

 When your scans are completed, one of our reading physicians will review your images, prepare a report and discuss the results with a CereScan clinician.
 We will set up an appointment with you as soon as possible for the clinician to review your report and images with you.
 Your referring physician will also receive a copy of your brain scan report.

 Will I get a diagnosis from the brain scans?

 Functional imaging assists in providing a differential diagnosis.
 Your medical provider will use the data from your functional brain scan report to help form a conclusion about your condition.
 The information included in your report, in conjunction with your clinical information, can help your treating medical provider in forming a differential diagnosis and a better treatment plan for you and your brain health.

 Our superior process, combined with our warm, patient-centered focus of care enables CereScan to provide patients with the highest level of care found anywhere in the country.
-If you have questions, would like to learn more or want to schedule an appointment, please call us at 866-722-4806 or complete our contact us form.
+If you have questions, would like to learn more, or wish to schedule an appointment, please call us at 866-722-4806 or complete our contact form below.